benbria/aliasify/README.md

         "d3": "./shims/d3.js"
     }

-The "./" means this will be resolved relative to the configuration file which contains the line.
+The "./" means this will be resolved relative to the current working directory (or relative to the configuration file which contains the line, in the case where configuration is loaded from package.json.)
 Sometimes it is desirable to literally replace an alias; to resolve the alias relative to the file which is doing the `require` call.
 In this case you can do:

     aliases: {
         "d3": {"relative": "./shims/d3.js"}